GitoriousLispBackup/eql/CL_EQL/README.txt

 the top of the desktop while '(ev)' is running (note also the 'no-button' argument).

+Inside of a '?' expression you can use commas (as with backquote) in order to evaluate any argument, including the function symbol:

+  ?(cl-function ,eql-var cl-var)

 If you don't need to pass data at execution time, you can forget about '(ev)' (that is, you will never need to block your REPL).